danilopeixoto/danilopeixoto/README.md

 # Hello World!

-I'm a software engineer.
-Web services, 3D rendering, computer vision, numerical simulation, anything...
+I'm a software engineer using generic and object-oriented programming to create performance and reliable applications.
+Mainly interested in computer graphics, computer vision, physics based simulation, distributed computing, compiler design and programming languages.

-Some of the things that mankind has invented that I think are extraordinary:
+Some of the things the mankind invented that I found extraordinary:

 * Movies
 * Books